House Painting9 min read

 Question 1: How long should I wait between coats of paint?

 Waiting times depend on the paint type, temperature, and humidity.
 For water-based (latex) paints, at least 4 hours is recommended, but 24 hours is ideal to ensure full cure.
 Oil-based paints require longer—usually 24 hours between coats.
 In the Bay Area's foggy conditions, allow extra time for proper drying to prevent adhesion issues.
+Always check the manufacturer's label for specific recoat times.
+Using a fan or dehumidifier can speed up drying in humid conditions.

 Question 2: Can I paint over old paint without priming?